The exact cause of penile cancer is not known but there are several risk factors.

 Around 8 out of 10 people (80%) in the UK get infected with the HPV virus at some time during their lifetime.
 For most people the virus causes no harm and goes away without treatment.
 But men with human papilloma virus have an increased risk of developing cancer of the penis.

-Circumcision seems to reduce the risk of HPV infection of the penis.
+Circumcision may reduce the risk of HPV infection of the penis.

 Penile cancer is more common in men aged 50 or over.
 It is rare in men under the age of 40.